-Ms. Reilly is the President and Chief Executive Officer of Acadian.
-Ms. Reilly has over 15 years of capital markets experience and has been an investment professional with Brookfield Asset Management ("BAM") since 2006.
-She has led growth and divestiture initiatives, public and private financings, and has played a key role in restructurings and asset management of timberland and infrastructure businesses.
-Ms. Reilly has worked with Acadian since its inception and served as Chief Financial Officer of the company from 2013 to 2016.
+Ms. Reilly has over 18 years of capital markets experience, having spent most of her career as a senior investment professional with Brookfield Asset Management (NYSE:BAM, TSX:BAM.A), a leading global alternative asset manager.
+Ms. Reilly has led growth and divestiture initiatives, public and private financings, and has played a key role in restructuring and managing timberland and infrastructure businesses.
+Concurrently, Ms. Reilly served as President and Chief Executive Officer of Acadian Timber Corp. from September 2019 to July 2021 and served as its Chief Financial Officer from 2013 to 2016.
+Ms. Reilly holds a Bachelor of Commerce in finance from the University of British Columbia.
+Ms. Reilly is a resident of Vancouver, British Columbia, Canada.

-Ms. Reilly owns 2,000 Common Shares of the Corporation.
+Ms. Reilly owns 2,000 Common Shares of the Corporation and owns 1,326 Deferred Stock Units.
 (1)